 - Never introduce non-native plants into any natural waterbody.
 Avoid planting any aquatic plants near the lake or river, or where run-off can wash the plants into the water.

 To learn more about identifying and preventing some of the most damaging plant species for lake and rivers, see:

 To learn more about healthy lakeside living, visit:

 Are you an agricultural producer?

-- Alberta Agriculture and Rural Development provides information on weed control to address the unique needs of producers:
+Alberta Agriculture and Forestry provides information on weed control to address the unique needs of producers:

 Are you looking for provincial or federal legislation related to weeds?

 It is important to note that the responsibility for weed management spans across numerous ministries and sections within Alberta government.